CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 1. Open your browser and go to: https://www.office.com.

-1. Sign in with your Microsoft 365 account with the credentials below if required.
+1. If required, sign in with your Microsoft 365 account with the credentials below.

     **Email/Username:** <inject key="AzureAdUserEmail"></inject>